 Flint Hills Technical College is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the resolution process at Flint Hills Technical College.
-Anyone needing such accommodations or support should contact the Dean of Enrollment Management, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.
+Anyone needing such accommodations or support should contact the Dean of Enrollment Management, who will review the request and, in consultation with the person requesting the accommodations are appropriate and necessary for full participation in the process.